 IL-18 has been shown to have a rapid secretion/activation response.
 Induction is observed as early as 1 hour after stimulation with anti-CD40.
-IL-18 has a role in various diseases.
-High levels of IL-18 are detected in the blood of patient with allergic diseases (bronchial asthma, atopic dermatitis, allergic rhinitis, etc.) and those with autoimmune diseases (rheumatoid arthritis, systemic lupus erythematosus (SLE), Adult Still’s disease, multiple sclerosis, Crohn’s disease, ulcerative colitis, etc.).
-IL-18 is also found in the urine of patients with acute renal disorder3 and appears to mediate the progression of type 2 diabetes4.
+Further, IL-18 is indicated in various disease conditions.
+High levels of IL-18 are detected in the blood of patients with allergic diseases (bronchial asthma, atopic dermatitis, allergic rhinitis, etc.) and also those with autoimmune diseases (rheumatoid arthritis, systemic lupus erythematosus (SLE), Adult Still’s disease, multiple sclerosis, Crohn’s disease, ulcerative colitis, etc.).
+Additionally it is found in the urine of patients with acute renal disorder3 and appears to mediate the progression of type 2 diabetes4.
 The regulation and release of IL-18 is still under investigation.
-Results can lead to therapeutic remedies since it appears that IL-18 has significant involvement in early immune response.
-MBL International is the first supplier of antibodies and ELISA kits for IL-18, these reagents have become the gold standard in the IL-18 research area.
-See how MBL International can help your research in IL-18.
-Bulk pricing available.
+This could unlock the therapeutic potential of IL-18 as a biomarker or a drug target.

 IL-18 ELISA Kits